CSC-3380-Spring-2024/Team-17/DivineCatharsis/README.md

 # Team-17
-# This is the master branch which holds a working version of our Divine Cartharsis game.
+# This is the main branch which holds the current complete version of our Divine Cartharsis game.
 # Jennifer created both levels and the enemies in the Earth Realm.
 # Darryl created the Hellish Realm.
 # Jarrold created the Royal Realm and its enemies.